 The Nagoya Protocol Implementation Fund

-Goal: Support signatory countries, as well as those in the process of signing The Nagoya Protocol on Access to Genetic Resources and the Fair and Equitable Sharing of Benefits Arising from their Utilization (the Nagoya Protocol) and that intend to ratify the Protocol in order to accelerate the ratification and implementation of the Protocol.
+The Nagoya Protocol fund supports signatory countries, as well as those in the process of signing The Nagoya Protocol on Access to Genetic Resources and the Fair and Equitable Sharing of Benefits Arising from their Utilization (the Nagoya Protocol) and that intend to ratify the Protocol in order to accelerate the ratification and implementation of the Protocol.
 The Fund supports existing opportunities leading to development and implementation of concrete Access and Benefit Sharing (ABS) agreements with involvement of the private sectors, among others.

 - For more information on the NPIF read the council document "Outstanding Issues Related to the Nagoya Protocol Implementation Fund" (GEF/C.40/11).